vivaria/edisonrul.ing/README.md

 ## SHADOWPRIESTESS OF OHM

-*   "Shadowpriestess of Ohm's" effect is an Ignition Effect.
+*   "Shadowpriestess of Ohm"'s effect is an Ignition Effect.
 *   Tributing 1 face-up DARK monster is a cost.